andymckay/blog/_posts/2022-01-08-how-tesla-is-trying-to-kill-you.md

 blog: andy-mckay
 ---

+**Update:** a couple of months after this post, Tesla released an update.
+You can now pin 4 key functions to the bottom bar of the screen.
+We've got windscreen wipers and defrost down there.

+**Update:** recently Tesla updated it again and now sometimes music options will appear to the left of the pinned functions, meaning sometimes the windscreen wiper is right where you want it.
+Sometimes it isn't.

 There is one fundamental thing about driving a car: don't hurt or kill anyone.
 There's a bunch of other things, but that one is key.

 A recent update from Tesla has broken a bunch of things that means driving my Tesla is way my dangerous and I'm more likely to get into accident.
 That's bad for me and you.